Badminton Calories Burned Calculator

 Is badminton good for weight loss?

-Badminton has a MET value of 5.5, which means it burns a moderate amount of calories.
-A 160-lb person burns about 399 calories per hour.
+Badminton has a selected MET value of 5.5, which means it burns a moderate amount of calories.
+A 160-lb person burns about 419 calories per hour.
 While not the highest calorie-burning activity, consistency is key for weight loss.
 Regular badminton combined with a calorie-controlled diet can contribute to gradual, healthy weight loss.

 How does body weight affect calories burned during badminton?